and our results.

 Data security will be our top priority.

-Where will my results and data be stored and does this entail an additional cost?
+Where will my results and data be stored?

 Can I have my results anonymised or destroyed after the test?

 Yes, all samples and results can be anonymised.
 You can ask for your sample to be destroyed at any time – it is your sample.

 Will my results be used in any generalised research?

 Your test sample and the forms that we send off as well as the results are anonymised.
 This is for patient confidentiality and protection.
 Anonymised research is carried out by the sequencing companies and this is why we anonymise at the start of the process at The London Genetics Centre.
 Also, anonymised research may be done by The Royal Brompton with your consent.
 Your anonymised data, if necessary adjusted to stop any chance of identification may be used for audit purposes or in summary result documents.
 With permission, we do show some unidentifiable results on our web site or brochures to help as this is a new research area.

 Will I be able to access my data and move it elsewhere for further analysis?